kimonoki/sociogram-d3/README.md

 # sociogram-d3
-Using D3JS to create a sociogram/mapping relationships with links and nodes
+Using D3JS to create a sociogram with links and nodes